top of page

 As the collective unconscious, it operates through the schuman resonance alowing the EMF fields of the earth and the human brain to reconnect.
 As the Kabbalah, the mystical networked diagram that represents god, it's an allusion to the swarm logic that created Lain in the first place.
 But the Wired specfically functions as a global superconsciousness or supermind by being a "vault in the sky" through network technology, holding all existing information in a non-physical form that can be downloaded into individual minds at ease.

 Similarly, we see two different interpretations of Deus Ex Machina.
 Eiri tries to become the God in the machine called the Wired by denying his human body, attepting to manifest as a God in the supermind.
 But Lain realizes that she is Atman, the god that exists within the machine that Eiri called the human body.
-And Arisu communicates this implication in layer-12 through the rhythm of the heartbeat.

 "It is immanent also in pathways and messages outside the body; and there is a larger Mind of which the individual mind is only a subsystem.
 This larger Mind is comparable to God and is perhaps what some people mean by 'God,' but it is still immanent in the total interconnected social system and planetary ecology."